aspose-words/Aspose.Words-API-References-Tutorials/content/english/java/using-document-elements/using-sections/_index.md

 title: Using Sections in Aspose.Words for Java
 linktitle: Using Sections in Aspose.Words for Java
 second_title: Aspose.Words Java Document Processing API
-description: Explore Aspose.Words for Java: A comprehensive guide on using sections.
+description: Explore Aspose.Words for Java; A comprehensive guide on using sections.
 Add, delete, append, clone sections with code examples.
 type: docs
 weight: 23
 url: /java/using-document-elements/using-sections/